jvalkeal/spring-security-pat/README.md

 }
 ```

-Defining an intospection endpoint will configure introspection to happen on
+Defining an introspection endpoint will configure introspection to happen on
-a remote server instead locally on a server.
+a remote server instead of locally on a server.

 #### Customizing PatIntrospector

-To fully define your own `PatIntrospector` there's an a method for that:
+To fully define your own `PatIntrospector`, there's a method for that:

 ```java
 import com.github.jvalkeal.secpat.pat.PatConfigurer;